SAP/ui5-tooling/docs/pages/SAPUI5.md

 OpenUI5 is provided under the Apache 2.0 license.
 The SAPUI5 packages that are consumed in the UI5 Tooling are provided under the terms of the [SAP Developer License Agreement](https://tools.hana.ondemand.com/developer-license-3.1.txt).

-Note that projects which use the OpenUI5 framework can not depend on projects that use the SAPUI5 framework.
+Note that projects which use the OpenUI5 framework cannot depend on projects that use the SAPUI5 framework.

 Please also see the [UI5 SDK documentation "SAPUI5 vs. OpenUI5"](https://ui5.sap.com/#/topic/5982a9734748474aa8d4af9c3d8f31c0).